learn-co-curriculum/dsc-pca-introduction/README.md

 # PCA - Introduction

 ## Introduction

-In this section, you'll learn about Principal Component Analysis, or PCA, one of the most famous _Unsupervised Learning Techniques_.
+In this section, you'll learn about principal component analysis, or PCA, one of the most famous _Unsupervised Learning Techniques_.
 PCA is a dimensionality reduction technique.
-It allows you to compress a dataset into a smaller dataset with fewer features while maintaining as much of the original information as possible.
+It allows you to compress a dataset into a lower dimensional space with fewer features while maintaining as much of the original information as possible.

 ## The Curse of Dimensionality